dudolavida/dudolavida.github.io/_posts/2021-02-12-Duolingo-podcasts-French.md

 -- from _[Episode 27: Le caporal canadien-français (The French Canadian Corporal)][id]_ by [Duolingo][id1]

-"I've had to learn, before being able to understand", sometimes we struggle to understand things and that's where we can take the time to learn :)
+"I've had to learn, before being able to understand"; sometimes we struggle to understand things and that's where we can take the time to learn :)

 ---